xiningchen/Towlson-Group-Code/README.md

 # Group code for starting programming in python related to brain data
-See 'example_demo.ipynb' for examples of using functions in python files
+See 'example_demo.ipynb' for examples of using functions in python files (WIP)

 ### Input / output (data_io.py)
 * Functions for reading in excel data of brain scans or MATLAB data